hershal/rainey-ansible/README.md

 - Make sure you set up an `ladmin` user with home at `/local/home/ladmin` and with a password that is the same across the site
 - Set up the network with a static IP, DNS pointing to the IPA server and replica, and a unique FQDN hostname.

 Boot the machine and run `setenforce 0`.
 Then install the VM guest utils if you need to.
-Finally, SSH to the host from your ansible nachine to populate the `known_hosts` file.
+Finally, SSH to the host from your ansible machine to populate the `known_hosts` file.

 Now we can provision the server.
 Start with the bootstrap script.
 This will set up the initial configuration to allow everything else to run smoothly.